Frequently Asked Questions

 Am I able to move fodder and/or water within my property?

-Genuine smaller vehicle movements within a property are allowed where the initial vehicle transporting the fodder to the property is too large to transport the fodder to the appropriate storage location on the property.
-Transport of water within a holding is eligible as long as the roundtrip distance is 15 km or greater and water is transported to a suitable storage facility that minimises evaporation.
+Yes.
+Genuine smaller vehicle movements within a property are allowed where the initial delivery vehicle transporting the fodder to the property is too large to access the storage location on the property.

 Can a company or incorporated body apply?